 Visitation Summary

-Grand Teton held its #8 spot with 3.8 million visitors in 2025, an 11% jump from 2026.
-The Yellowstone-Grand Teton corridor continues to be one of the most popular road trip combinations in the system, and as Yellowstone crowds grow, more people are discovering that Grand Teton offers a quieter, equally stunning experience.
+Grand Teton jumped nearly 5% to 3,800,648 visits in 2025, passing Olympic to claim #8.
+The Yellowstone-Grand Teton corridor remains one of the most popular road trip combinations in the system, and as Yellowstone’s crowds grow, more folks are discovering its quieter neighbor to the south.

 Description

-Grand Teton National Park is truly iconic and, thanks to strong management and foresight, has been able to avoid the crowding more characteristic of its neighbor to the north, Yellowstone.
-Here, you’ll find the spectacular Teton mountains, the winding Snake River, gorgeous lakes and valleys, and some of the best wildlife viewing opportunities in the entire national park system.
+Grand Teton National Park is truly iconic and, thanks to strong management and foresight, has avoided the worst of the crowding that defines its neighbor to the north.
+Here you’ll find the Teton range rising a vertical mile off the valley floor, the winding Snake River, and some of the best wildlife viewing in the entire park system.

 Best Time To Visit

-The best time to visit Grand Teton National Park is early July when wildlife is on the move and wildflowers are on full display.
-Looking to avoid the crowds?
-October gets fewer than 250,000 visitors.
+The best time to visit Grand Teton National Park is early July, when wildlife is on the move and wildflowers are on full display.
+Want it quieter?
+Late September pairs fall color with the elk rut at a fraction of the summer crowds.

 9. Olympic National Park